New and Changed Information

 Step 9 |

 In the DNS Configuration page, configure or verify the DNS settings.
 While you can configure DNS servers in this page, we recommend that you use the general Cisco APIC settings instead to configure a DNS service policy to connect with DNS providers.
-You can do this by navigating to DNS Profiles and selecting Create DNS Profile.
+Navigate to DNS Profiles and selecting Create DNS Profile.
 For more information on configuring a DNS service policy, see the Cisco APIC Basic Configuration Guide. , then right-clicking onIf you use the general Cisco APIC settings instead to configure a DNS service policy to connect with DNS providers as described above, you should see the DNS configuration information already populated in this DNS Configuration page.
-If you do not, or if you would rather configure DNS servers in this page, follow these steps:
+If you do not, or if you would rather configure DNS servers in this page, use these steps:

 ||